-Naxos island is the largest and greenest in the Cyclades with impressively high mountains and fertile valleys.
+Naxos is the largest and greenest island in the Cyclades with impressively high mountains and fertile valleys.
 According to the Greek mythology, Naxos is linked to the wedding of Ariadne and Dionysus; a union that blessed the island with its fertility and its distinctive wine which was highly prized in the ancient world.

-Naxos main town Chora, specifically its old quarter known as the Castro, has a very interesting Venetian influence has left a rich historical mark on the cultural, religious and social life of the island.
-The ancient Greeks worshipped many gods on this island in particular Zeus, Apollo, Dionysus, Ariadne, Demeter and Artemis.
+Naxos main town Chora, specifically its old quarter known as the Castro, has a very interesting Venetian influence and has left a rich historical mark on the cultural, religious and social life of the island.
+The ancient Greeks worshiped many gods on this island in particular Zeus, Apollo, Dionysus, Ariadne, Demeter and Artemis.
 Zeus, father of all gods, was brought up in Naxos.
 In his honor, the inhabitants named the island’s tallest mountain after him (Zeus or Zas).
 The most widely recognized mythical love story associated with Naxos is that of Ariadne and Dionysus.
 The story took place on the Palatia islet where, today, stands the remnants of the 6th century BC Temple of Apollo and its grand entryway, the Portara (large door); one of the finest and best preserved archaeological sites on Naxos.
 There are many interesting museums to discover: Archaeological Museum, Metropolis Site Museum, Venetian Museum (Domus Della Rocca Barozzi), Geological Museum, The Folk Art Museum, Natural History Museum and Gyroulas Archaeological Museum are all worth a visit.